Geological deformation of Iceland: Volcanic rift zones

+Many of the volcanoes of Iceland can be grouped by their relationship to rift zones and contribute to the understanding of the deformation that has taken place.
+Not all the names used to classify the volcanoes into groups are yet standardised, and not all the volcanic and tectonic relationships are well-characterised due to issues such as accessibility or less current activity.

-Rift jump model
+Rift-jump model

-The evolution of the Icelandic volcanic rift zones can be explained by the rift jump model.
+The evolution of the Icelandic volcanic rift zones can be explained by the rift-jump model.

 Synform folding is expected to occur at the active rift axis.
-However, distinctive reversals in dip directions are found in south-western Iceland which indicate an anticline.
-It is believed that the relative positions of the Icelandic hot spot and the active rift spreading axis have changed with time.
+However, distinctive reversals in dip directions are found in southwestern Iceland which indicate an anticline.
+It is believed that the relative positions of the Icelandic hot spot and the active rift-spreading axis have changed with time.
 Assuming the Icelandic mantle plume is stationary, the spreading axis must have changed position.